libamtrack/library/trunk/tools/webgui/system/README.txt

  After this step you new file (libamtrack.a or libamtrack.lib) should appear in lib directory.

- 2. Compile all wrappers - go to each directory containing wrapper code and type also:
+ 2. Compile all wrappers:

- make static
+ make all

- New .exe file should be created.
+ New .exe files should be created.

  3. Remember to copy all .exe files to the wrapper directory on the server.